Oklahoma Law Enforcement Memorial

 Edden “Ed” Morris, Jr. - Deputy Sheriff

-Grady County Sheriff’s Office
+Grady County Sheriff’s Office December 21, 1909

-About 8:30 p.m. the evening of Tuesday, December 21, 1909, Deputy Sheriff Edden Morris, 47, along with Undersheriff Yearta and two Rock Island Railroad detectives went to a location south of Chickasha near the railroad tracks to watch for thieves who had broken into a railroad car full of sides of bacon and as the train moved out of the railroad yard earlier the thieves threw some of the bacon out along the way.
+About 8:30 p.m. the evening of Tuesday, December 21, 1909, Deputy Sheriff Edden Morris, Jr., 47, along with Undersheriff Yearta and two Rock Island Railroad detectives went to a location south of Chickasha near the railroad tracks to watch for thieves who had broken into a railroad car full of sides of bacon and as the train moved out of the railroad yard earlier the thieves threw some of the bacon out along the way.

 As the officers approached the area, they observed a black man, later identified as Will Thorp, sacking up some of the bacon.
 The officers surrounded Will Thorp as he took off running.
 The officers pursued Thorp firing their guns at him as they ran through high grass.
 Will Thorp fell and as they got to him the officers saw that he was shot in the head but still alive.
 At the same time Deputy Sheriff Edden Morris called to the other officers that he had been shot.
 The officers found that Deputy Sheriff Edden Morris had been shot in the lower back apparently by one of the other officers during the foot chase.
 The officers called for an ambulance.
 Deputy Sheriff Edden Morris was transported to his home and Will Thorp was transported to jail for medical treatment.

-Deputy Sheriff Edden Morris, Jr. was survived by his wife Esther and 19-year-old daughter Leona and is buried in Rose Hill Cemetery, Chickasha, Grady County, Oklahoma.
+Deputy Sheriff Edden Morris, Jr. was survived by his wife Esther and 19-year-old daughter Leona Early and is buried in Rose Hill Cemetery, Chickasha, Grady County, Oklahoma.

 OLEM – 8S-1-4 NLEOM –